paishowstopper/TSAI/EVA5/Session_9/README.md

 **Framework Link:** https://github.com/paishowstopper/TSAI/new/main/EVA5/Session_9/framework

-**Final test accuracy:** 84% (Tested with multiple albumentations and different batch sizes but could not achieve the target accuracy (Spent over a day just training this code without success).
+**Final test accuracy:** 84% (Tested with multiple albumentations, replaced the existing scheduler with StepLR and changed batch sizes but could not achieve the target accuracy.
+Spent over a day just training this code without success.
 Achieved 86% once but could not replicate it.)